What Are Stolons?

 What are stolons?
-Stolons are a type of stem that plants usually grow at the base of the main stem.
-These are creeping stems that develop on the surface of the soil or even below it.
-Creeping stems with short internodes are called runners, and those with long internodes are called stolons.
+Stolons are a type of stem (5) that plants usually grow at the base of the main stem (2).
+These are creeping stems (6) that develop on the surface of the soil or even below it (8).
+Creeping stems with short internodes are called runners, and those with long internodes are called stolons (3).
+Two examples of plants that spread with stolons are strawberries (4) and mint (1).
+Plants that spread through stolons exist in many regions (7).

 Runners are stolons which are located on the ground.
 A rhizome is also, in short, a stolon, however running underground.
 The plants that base their propagation strategy on stolons are named stoloniferous.

-A well-known example of a plant that has stolons are strawberry and mint.
+Two well-known examples of two plants that spread by stolons are strawberry and mint.
 The strawberry has small stems that are dragged along the soil and, in turn, are generating other roots for the growth of new plants.

 The stolons are buds that appear in the lower part of the stem of some herbaceous plants and that develop perpendicular to this, on the ground level or under it.

-The species that are reproduce with stolons are known as stoloniferous, as we already explained above.
+The species that are reproduced with stolons are known as stoloniferous, as we already explained above.
 We have several examples of stoloniferous species.

 What are stolons for?